rockettheme/docs/Docs/joomla/templates/versla/particle_productlist.md

 ![](assets/particle_productlist.jpeg)

 The **Product List** particle enables you to display your store's products in a clean way.
-It tabbed navigation scheme makes it easy for users to navigate through your products and find the item that they're searching for.
+Its tabbed navigation scheme makes it easy for users to navigate through your products and find the item that they're searching for.

 Here are the topics covered in this guide: